mvemjsun/RSpec_fun_presentation/README.md

 > Exploring Behaviour-Driven Development with Ruby.
 Testing what should happen rathen than what will happen.

 Please checkout the README files for the details of some RSpec fun.
 RSpec is a testing tool for the Ruby programming language that is aligned well to the idea of BDD and story driven development.
+The idea is to take little steps in the development process by writing tests for every feature we introduce.